-Each CLUT is organized as an n-dimensional array with a given number of grid points in each dimension, where n is the number of input channels (input tables) in the transform.
+The CLUT is organized as an n-dimensional array with a given number of grid points in each dimension, where n is the number of input channels (input tables) in the transform.
 The dimension corresponding to the first input channel varies least rapidly and the dimension corresponding to the last input channel varies most rapidly.
 Each grid point value contains m two-byte integers, where m is the number of output channels.
 The first sequential two byte integer of the entry contains the function value for the first output function, the second sequential two byte integer of the entry contains the function value for the second output function, and so on until all the output functions have been supplied.
 Each two byte integer in the CLUT is appropriately normalized to the range of 0 - 65535.
 The equation for computing the byte size of the CLUT is:

-$$CLUTSize = GridPoints^{InputChannels} \bullet OutputChannels \bullet 2$$ two byte integers.
+$$CLUTSize = GridPoints^{InputChannels} \bullet OutputChannels \bullet 2$$ one after another in the order described in the following paragraph.

+The output tables are arrays of 16 bit unsigned values.
+Each output table consists of a minimum of two and a maximum of 4096 two byte integers.
 Each output table entry is appropriately normalized to the range 0 - 65535.
 The outputTable is of size (OutputChannels outputTableEntries 2) bytes.
-When stored in this tag, the one-dimensional lookup tables are assumed to be packed one after another in the order described in the following paragraph.
+When stored in this tag, the one-dimensional lookup tables are assumed to be packed